DavidVujic/poetry-multiproject-plugin/README.md

 Setting the workspace root is done by altering the internal properties of the Poetry objects.
 This is (naturally) a risk, an update of the Poetry tool could break the functionality of the plugin.

-A long-term goal is to make a Pull Request to the Poetry repository, making this kind of functionality available in there.
-If (when?) that is done, this plugin would no longer be necessary.
+A long-term goal is to [make a Pull Request](https://github.com/python-poetry/poetry-core/pull/273) to the Poetry repository, making this kind of functionality available in there.
+This plugin would no longer be necessary if the pull request is accepted and merged.

 ## What's next?
 Any other commands?
 Starting with the `build-project` command, and ready to add more custom commands if any of the existing ones are relevant to override when using a project specific TOML file.